-The Healthy Mummy are experts at helping mum lose weight and have helped mums lose over 3 million kilos!
+The Healthy Mummy are experts at helping mums lose weight and have helped mums lose over 3 million kilos!
 AMAZING!
-(P.S the next 12 Week Challenge starts THIS Monday – take part here)

 We’ve been helping busy mums shift body weight and boost energy for a decade and we are CONFIDENT that we can help you too.
 Whether you have 5 kilo’s or 50 kilos to lose, we will give you the tools to smash your goals.

 Abby has lost over 25 kilos in 6 months

 At The Healthy Mummy, we believe in sustainable weight loss.
 No matter how much you have to lose, making healthy lifestyle changes where you are not hungry all the time and feel deprived is much more likely to lead to a successful outcome.
 Short-term diets and crash dieting, which leads to rapid weight loss, don’t work.
 If anything, they can lead to weight gain.
 You may have initial success, but you are much more likely to pile the weight back on and thus begins a cycle of yoyo dieting which just isn’t healthy.

 The 28 Day Weight Loss Challenge isn’t just about consuming fewer calories and cutting out food groups.
 It’s a weight loss plan involving healthy eating and exercise and sets a realistic goal of losing weight around 4-6 kilos a month which is achievable and sustainable.